lorin/mysetup/README.md

 ### MenuMeters

-This shows you CPU, memory, and network usage in the title bar.
+[MenuMeters](http://www.ragingmenace.com/software/menumeters/) shows you CPU, memory, and network usage in the title bar.

 ### Homebrew